 Corkscrews work by twisting the ‘worm’ (the spiralled piece of metal) into the cork.
 With each twist of the screw, the worm is sent deeper into the cork, allowing it to have a firmer grip.
 In order to remove the cork from the corkscrew effectively and without making a mess, simply twist the cork in the opposite direction, allowing the work to twist itself free.

 There you have it - our top tips for everything related to getting those pesky corks from a bottle, in those nightmare-inducing moments you find yourself without a corkscrew!
-For a range of top products designed to take your wine drinking experience further than ever, check out the amazing selection at Brumate!
+For a range of top products designed to take your wine drinking experience further than ever, check out our amazing product selection!